 Emilia has lived and worked in Rio de Janeiro, London, Paris and San Francisco.

 Rebecca Usoro is a writer, director, actor, and dancer based in Los Angeles.
 A graduate from the John Wells Division of Screen and Television MFA program at USC, Rebecca writes comedic, heartfelt stories about people who want to follow their dreams, but are at odds with their families and the multiple identities they inhabit.

-Her feature, IKWA OZU (“The Celebration”), about a dancer within a strict Nigerian family, will be her directorial debut.
+Her feature, IKWA OZU (The Celebration), about a dancer within a strict Nigerian family, will be her feature directorial debut.
 IKWA OZU is being produced by Susanna Fogel (BOOKSMART, THE SPY WHO DUMPED ME) and Margaret Riley (BILLIE EILISH: THE WORLD’S A LITTLE BLURRY, BOMBSHELL, RATCHED).
-Rebecca also created TIGER BABIES, a coming-of-age comedy television show in development with Jessica Rhoades at Pacesetter Productions (STATION 11, UTOPIA, SHARP OBJECTS) and Marti Noxon (SHARP OBJECTS, UNREAL, DIETLAND, GIRLFRIEND’S GUIDE TO DIVORCE).
-Rebecca has projects in development with Netflix, Will Packer Productions, and Alloy Entertainment and is currently working as a writer on the television series CHARLIE AND THE CHOCOLATE FACTORY with Netflix Animation Studios.
+Rebecca also created TIGER BABIES, a coming-of-age comedy television show in development with Jessica Rhoades at Pacesetter Productions (STATION 11, UTOPIA, SHARP OBJECTS).